-In recent years, Micro-influencers marketing has positioned itself very well among the most important digital levers for companies and brands.
-Namely for the optimization of visibility and sales promotion to consumers, and this through opinion leaders.
+In recent years, influencer marketing has positioned itself among the most important digital levers for companies and brands.
+Namely, for optimizing visibility and promoting sales to consumers, through opinion leaders (Influencers and Micro-influencers).

-There is a common misconception that influencer marketing is all about promoting through very popular people called celebrities.
-But this claim is totally false.
-Several types of people can be “influencers”, from Kylie Jenner with her millions of followers to a consumer who tests and reviews familiar products.
+There is a common misconception that influencer marketing only involves promotion through very popular people, celebrities.
+But this statement is entirely false.
+Several types of people can be an “influencer,” from Kylie Jenner with her millions of followers to a consumer who tests and evaluates everyday products.

-Today, brands are increasingly interested in and trusting micro-influencers.
+Today, brands are increasingly interested in micro-influencers and trust them more.

-In this article, we’ll break down the term micro-influencer, see the pros and cons of using them and give you our own opinion on it.
+In this article, we will detail the term Micro-influencers, look at the advantages and disadvantages of using them, and give our own opinion on this.

 Celebrity marketing was an essential way for big brands to build their image and expand their network.
-Celebrity endorsement has always been a fundamental goal for brands, concerned about capitalizing on a fan base already established by these celebrities.
+Endorsement by celebrities has always been a fundamental goal for brands, eager to leverage an already established fan base by these celebrities.

-However, this trend is slowing down more and more and brands are now reaching out to much less followed internet users, micro-influencers.
-A micro-influencer is someone who has a fan count of between 2,000 and around 50,000 (the numbers vary.) on a given social network.
+However, this trend is slowing down more and more, and brands are now turning to internet users with far fewer followers, the micro-influencers.
+A micro-influencer is a person who has between 2,000 and about 50,000 (the figures vary) followers on a given social network.

-The sense of belonging to a community and the phenomenon of identification are even more relevant with micro-influencers because consumers can see themselves through them.
+The sense of belonging to a community and the phenomenon of identification are even more relevant with micro-influencers, as consumers can see themselves through them.

 Thus, they stand out for their authenticity.
-They are spokespersons on a subject that is of interest to them, and that can directly or indirectly affect your brand.
-Their engagement rate is generally very high and can easily exceed the largest influencers thanks to this proximity.
+They are spokespersons on a topic that interests them and can directly or indirectly touch your brand.
+Their engagement rate is generally very high and can easily exceed that of the biggest prescribers thanks to this proximity.

-Generally speaking, micro-influencers are considered as “budget-friendly” partners, yes you certainly have to pay them.
-By soliciting them for a campaign and determining the conditions to be respected, you enter into a contractual relationship with them.
+In general, micro-influencers are considered “budget-friendly” partners, yes they certainly need to be paid.
+By soliciting them for a campaign and setting conditions to be respected, you enter into a contractual relationship with them.

-What are the criteria for setting the Micro-influencers compensation?
+What are the criteria for setting the remuneration of Micro-influencers?

 1- Size and engagement of the follower base:

-The amount is above all determined by the power of the influencer on the networks: his number of subscribers, number of views, his engagement rate.
+The amount is primarily determined by the influencer’s power on the networks: their number of followers, number of views, their engagement rate.

-The more it has a large community on social networks, the higher its prices.
+The larger their community on social networks, the higher their rates.

 2- The category of the product sold:

-The prices vary depending on the category to which the influencer campaign belongs: whether it is beauty, gaming, fashion, etc.
+Rates vary according to the category to which the campaign led by the influencer belongs: whether it’s beauty, gaming, fashion, etc.

 3- Scope of the device:

-Depending on all the specifics requested by the advertiser within the framework of the partnership, the requested price will be quickly impacted.
+Depending on all the specifics requested by the advertiser as part of the partnership, the requested rate will be quickly impacted.